hcoles/pitest-site/pages/faq.markdown

 normal time * x + y

-Unfortunately the real world is more complex than this.
+Unfortunately, the real world is more complex than this.

 Test times can vary due to the order in which the tests are run.
-The first test in a class may have a execution time much higher than the others as the JVM will need to load the classes required for that test.
-This can be particularly pronounced in code that uses XML binding frameworks such as JAXB where classloading may take several seconds.
+The first test in a class may have an execution time much higher than the others as the JVM will need to load the classes required for that test.
+This can be particularly pronounced in code that uses XML binding frameworks such as JAXB where class loading may take several seconds.

 When PIT runs the tests against a mutation the order of the tests will be different.
-Tests that previously took milliseconds may now take seconds as they now carry the overhead of classloading.
+Tests that previously took milliseconds may now take seconds as they now carry the overhead of class loading.
 PIT may therefore incorrectly flag the mutation as causing an infinite loop.

-An fix for this issue may be developed in a future version of PIT.
+A fix for this issue may be developed in a future version of PIT.
 In the meantime if you encounter a large number of timeouts, try increasing y in the equations above to a large value with **--timeoutConst** (**timeoutConstant** in maven).